suren-hov/airplane-system/server/README.md

   - Options to book flights, check availability, view passenger details, etc.
   - Handles user input for various operations.
   - Displays appropriate messages and responses from the server.

-- **Additional Features (Optional)**:
-  - Ticketing and boarding passes.
-  - Admin panel to manage flight schedules and ticket prices.
-  - Secure admin access with authentication.
+  - Authentication and admin functionalities.

 ## Example Scenario